 What most new homeowners may not know is that a bathroom fan must always be directed outside.
 In fact, this is a building requirement almost everywhere in the world, and even if the building code in your area does not require you to do so, we strongly recommend that you do.
 When moving into a new place, you should always ensure that the exhausted air gets directed outside to prevent damage to your home which will be very expensive to repair.

 You can check this yourself or opt for a building inspector to check it for you.
-This is important because sometimes, contractors direct the exhaust vents into the attic as it is much easier and quicker.
+This is important because sometimes, Tradespeople direct the exhaust vents into the attic as it is much easier and quicker.
 This should not be the case because, in an enclosed space, the moist air will condense on the cold surfaces and result in mould and damage to walls and other surfaces.
 On top of this, redirecting the air outside prevents foul smells from being circulated throughout the rest of the house and will in turn improve the indoor air quality (IAQ).

 Why does the exhausted air need to be vented outside?

-Your tradesperson may have attempted to save some money by venting your bathroom fan into your attic or elsewhere in the house.
+Your Tradesperson may have attempted to save some money by venting your bathroom fan into your attic or elsewhere in the house.
 However, this may end up costing you thousands in repair costs and might even be worse than having no ventilation at all.

 Here are a few reasons why the exhausted air cannot be vented in the house: